Resources for Health Consumers

 Health sciences librarians work in medical schools, hospitals, and other

 specialized health settings, and provide critical health information to

+doctors, nurses, and allied health personnel.
 Many health sciences librarians and libraries also provide consumer health

 information to patients, their families, and the general public.